Skip to content

 workmux setup

-This detects Claude Code and OpenCode by checking for their configuration directories, then offers to install the appropriate hooks.
+This detects Claude Code, Copilot CLI, OpenCode, and Pi by checking for their configuration directories, then offers to install the appropriate hooks.
 Workmux will also prompt you on first run if it detects an agent without status tracking configured.

 Workmux automatically modifies your tmux window-status-format to display the status icons.
 This happens once per session and only affects the current tmux session (not your global config).